GlueOps/glueops-dev/docs/predeployment/github-oauth.md

 # Creating your GitHub OAuth App

-GlueOps uses GitHub as an IDP to verify your access to all GlueOps Control Plane services.
+GlueOps uses a combination of GitHub and [Dex IdP](https://dexidp.io/) to verify your access to all GlueOps Control Plane services.

 In order to deploy your cluster, the GlueOps team will need you to provide the following values: